-E.g. "That concludes this witness' evidence in chief, Your Honour."
+, E.g. "That concludes this witness' evidence in chief, Your Honour."
 If Barrister 1 (D) notices that some of the substantive content of the witness statement has been left out, they should at this point stand and bring that to the judge's attention.
 If the witness has not given all their substantive content from the witness statement in E-I-C, then the judge should indicate the missed evidence will be taken as if it had come out from the witness.
 For the sake of time, the judge is not required to read out the rest of the witness statement.
 The judge will indicate when they are ready for cross-examination to commence.
-The Barrister should begin cross-examination of the witness and indicate when you have concluded.
+Barrister 1 (P) The Barrister should begin cross-examination of the witness and indicate when you have concluded.
 E.g. "I have no further cross-examination questions of the witness, Your Honour."
-The judge will ask if there is any re-examination.
+Barrister 1 (D) The judge will ask if there is any re-examination.
 If there is, the Barrister should begin and then indicate when they have concluded.
 E.g. "I have no further re-examination questions of the witness, Your Honour."
 At the end of the witness's evidence, the Barrister should ask the judge to excuse the witness.
 E.g. "May the witness be excused?"
-"The witness is excused from the witness stand and may return to their seat."
-Evidence - Witness 4 of 4 (D witness) (all ow 20 mins) "Call the second witness for the Defence."
-"I call(name of witness 2)" Calls out the name of the witness loudly so the witness can be located, and the audience can chief, Your Honour."
-If Barrister 1 (D) notices that some of the substantive content of the witness statement has been left out, they should at this point stand and bring that to the judge's attention.
-If the witness has not given all their substantive content from the witness statement in E-I-C, then the judge should indicate the missed evidence will be taken as if it had come out from the witness.
+Judge "The witness is excused from the witness stand and may return to their seat."
+Giving and Giving and Testing of the Evidence - Witness 4 of 4 (D witness) (allow 20 mins) 6:50pm Judge "Call the second witness for the Defence."
+Barrister 2 (D) "I call(name of witness 2)" Court Orderly Calls out the name of the witness loudly so the witness can be located, and the audience can hear.
+CO then escorts the witness to the stand and swears them in.
+E.g. "It is your duty to assist the Court in these proceedings by faithfully answering the questions put to you.
+Do you understand?"
+Witness 4 (D) "Yes" Begin the examination-in-chief of witness and indicate when you have concluded.
+E.g. "That concludes this witness' evidence in chief, Your Honour."
+If the Barrister notices that some of the substantive content of the witness statement has been left out, they should at this point stand and bring that to the judge's attention.
+Barrister 2 (D) If the witness has not given all their substantive content from the witness statement in E-I-C, then the judge should indicate the missed evidence will be taken as if it had come out from the witness.
 For the sake of time, the judge is not required to read out the rest of the witness statement.
 The judge will indicate when they are ready for cross-examination to commence.
-The Barrister should begin cross-examination of the witness and indicate when you have concluded.
-E.g. "I have no further cross-examination questions of the witness, Your Honour."
+Powietes 2 (P) The Barrister should begin cross-examination of the witness and indicate when you have concluded.
+Barrister 2 (P) E.g. "I have no further cross-examination questions of the witness, Your Honour."
 The judge will ask if there is any re-examination.
 If there is, the Barrister should begin and then indicate when they have concluded.
-E.g. "I have no further re-examination questions of the witness, Your Honour."
+Barrister 2 (D) E.g. "I have no further re-examination questions of the witness, Your Honour."
 At the end of the witness's evidence, the Barrister should ask the judge to excuse the witness.
 E.g. "May the witness be excused?"
-"The witness is excused from the witness stand and may return to their seat."
-Evidence - Witness 4 of 4 (D witness) (all "Call the second witness for the Defence."